CloudLabs-MOC/CloudLabs-SEED/Network-Security/Firewall-Exploration-Lab/Firewall-Exploration-Lab.md

 ## 5 Task 3: Connection Tracking and Stateful Firewall

 In the previous task, we have only set up stateless firewalls, which inspect each packet independently.
-How- ever, packets are usually not independent; they may be part of a TCP connection, or they may be ICMP packets triggered by other packets.
-Treating them independently does not take into consideration the con- text of the packets, and can thus lead to inaccurate, unsafe, or complicated firewall rules.
+However, packets are usually not independent; they may be part of a TCP connection, or they may be ICMP packets triggered by other packets.
+Treating them independently does not take into consideration the context of the packets, and can thus lead to inaccurate, unsafe, or complicated firewall rules.
 For example, if we would like to allow TCP packets to get into our network only if a connection was made first, we can- not achieve that easily using stateless packet filters, because when the firewall examines each individual TCP packet, it has no idea whether the packet belongs to an existing connection or not, unless the firewall maintains some state information for each connection.
 If it does that, it becomes a stateful firewall.

 ### 5.1 Task 3.A: Experiment with the Connection Tracking

 To support stateful firewalls, we need to be able to track connections.
 This is achieved by the `conntrack` mechanism inside the kernel.
 In this task, we will conduct experiments related to this module, and get familiar with the connection tracking mechanism.
 In our experiment, we will check the connection tracking information on the router container.
 This can be done using the following command:
 ```
 # conntrack -L
 ```
-The goal of the task is to use a series of experiments to help students understand the connection concept in this tracking mechanism, especially for the ICMP and UDP protocols, because unlike TCP, they do not have connections.
+&emsp; The goal of the task is to use a series of experiments to help students understand the connection concept in this tracking mechanism, especially for the ICMP and UDP protocols, because unlike TCP, they do not have connections.
 Please conduct the following experiments.
 For each experiment, please describe your observation, along with your explanation.

 - ICMP experiment: Run the following command and check the connection tracking information on the router.
 Describe your observation.
 How long is the ICMP connection state be kept?
     ```
     // On 10.9.0.5, send out ICMP packets
-    # ping 192.168.60.
+    # ping 192.168.60.5
     ```

 - UDP experiment: Run the following command and check the connection tracking information on the router.
 Describe your observation.
 How long is the UDP connection state be kept?
     ```
     // On 192.168.60.5, start a netcat UDP server
     # nc -lu 9090